lgastako/resume/README.md

 ## Professional Experience

 **Interos Inc.**<br>
-*VP Engineering, 2018-Present*
+*VP Engineering, 2018-1/2024*

-Built and manage the front end software development team.
+Helped build the engineering organization from the ground up.
+Built and managed the front end software development team, which was consistently one of the top performing teams in the company for my entire tenure.

 **Superpowers Corp (Boulder, CO)**<br>
 *Co-founder and Software Engineer, 2017-2018*